stacksmith/trivial-rfc-1123/README.md

 ### TRIVIAL-RFC-1123

-Parses dates in RFC-1123 format (dates that look like **Fri, 16 Jul 2010 02:33:50 -0500**
+Parses dates in RFC-1123 format (dates that look like **Fri, 16 Jul 2010 02:33:50 -0500)

 The code is taken directly from drakma and shoehorned to be standalone library for minimal applications requiring date parsing.

-According to the authors, the following formats will be parsed
+According to the authors, the following formats will be parsed:

     Wed, 06-Feb-2008 21:01:38 GMT
     Wed, 06-Feb-08 21:01:38 GMT